Bioengineering Demonstration and Education Project

 • 2018 City of Calgary “One City” award for the Environmental Category

-Learn more about the project on the following pages:
+To learn more about the project, click on the following links:

 Project objectives